snowplow/.github/profile/README.md

 ![Snowplow logo](https://raw.githubusercontent.com/snowplow/snowplow/master/media/snowplow_logo.png)

+---

+As of January 8, 2024,  Snowplow is introducing the Snowplow Limited Use License Agreement, and we will be releasing new versions of our core behavioral data pipeline technology under this license.

+Our mission to empower everyone to own their first-party customer behavioral data remains the same.
+We value all of our users and remain dedicated to helping our community use Snowplow in the optimal capacity that fits their business goals and needs.

+We reflect on our Snowplow origins and provide more information about these changes in our blog post here → https://eu1.hubs.ly/H06QJZw0

+---

 Hi!
-Welcome to Snowplow Open Source, the world’s largest developer-first engine for collecting behavioral data.
+Welcome to Snowplow, the world’s largest developer-first engine for collecting behavioral data.

 We are the leader in [Data Creation](https://snowplow.io/what-is-data-creation/?utm_source=github&utm_content=landing-page).
 Thousands of organizations of all sizes around the world generate, enhance, and model behavioral data with Snowplow to fuel [advanced analytics](https://snowplow.io/advanced-analytics/?utm_source=github&utm_content=landing-page), [AI/ML initiatives](https://snowplow.io/ai-ml/?utm_source=github&utm_content=landing-page), or [composable CDPs](https://snowplow.io/composable-cdp/?utm_source=github&utm_content=landing-page).